 App Splash Screen Prompts: 1-3 Second First Impressions

-A splash screen is on screen for 1–3 seconds — long enough to brand the app, short enough that any visual noise becomes the user’s first frustration.
-The prompts below reserve a clean center rectangle for the logo and force a calm gradient or motion-feel pattern in the surround.
-The result reads as “polished startup” instead of generic loading-screen filler.
+A splash screen is on screen for 1-3 seconds.
+That is long enough to brand the app and short enough that any visual noise becomes the user’s first frustration.
+The prompts below reserve a clean center rectangle for the logo and push a calm gradient or motion-feel pattern to the surround, so the result reads as a polished startup instead of generic loading-screen filler.

 Best for